The Northumberland Cancer Support Group is a completely voluntary self-help organisation.

 A safe and friendly environment where people with cancer, their families and friends, can meet others facing a similar challenge.

-Meetings are held on the first and third Tuesdays of each month with a varied programme.
+Meetings are held on the first and fourth Tuesdays of each month with a varied programme.
 For full details check the diary.

 Complementary therapies including aromatherapy, reflexology and relaxation.